-▼ Rear center seatbelt
+Rear center seatbelt on Wagon

-- Before fastening the seatbelt, confirm that the seatbelt is routed through the seatbelt comfort guide.
-A seatbelt not routed through the guide can cause neck injuries during sudden braking or in a collision since it may slip up on your neck. - Fastening the seatbelt with the webbing twisted can increase the risk or severity of injury in an accident.
-When fastening the belt after it is pulled out from the retractor, especially when inserting the connector's tongue plate into the mating buckle (on right-hand side), always check that the webbing is not twisted. - Be sure to fasten both tongue plates to the respective buckles.
+Fastening the seatbelt with the webbing twisted can increase the risk or severity of injury in an accident.
+When fastening the belt after it is pulled out from the retractor, especially when inserting the connector's tongue plate into the mating buckle (on right-hand side), always check that the webbing is not twisted.

+Be sure to fasten both tongue plates to the respective buckles.
 If the seatbelt is used only as a shoulder belt (with the connector's tongue plate not fastened to the connector's buckle on the right-hand side), it cannot properly restrain the wearer in position in an accident, possibly resulting in serious injury or death.

-- Center seatbelt tongue plate
+- 1) Center seatbelt tongue plate

-- 2. Connector (tongue)
+- 2) Connector (tongue)

-- 3. Connector (buckle)
+- 3) Connector (buckle)

-- 4. Center seatbelt buckle
+- 4) Center seatbelt buckle